This project presents a scanned (or raster) display system and a display system controller.

 You will need to use the color inputs to the HDMI IP to do this.
-Each pixel is driven according to the values on the R, G and B inputs at the time the pixel is addressed by the horizontal and vertical counters, so you need to assert R, G, and/or B at just the right times to cause the crosshair pattern to be displayed.
+On the display, each pixel is driven according to the values on the R, G and B inputs at the time that pixel is addressed by the horizontal and vertical counters, so you need to assert R, G, and/or B at just the right times to cause the crosshair pattern to be displayed.
 Note that if you are using a white background (that is, R, G, and B are always asserted), you will need to de-assert at least one of them to create a different color for the crosshair, are all of them for a black crosshair (for this requirement, your crosshair only needs to be a different color than the background).

 6. Display a box on the screen

 Render a static square on the screen with a dimension of 32 x 32 pixels.
-Set the location of the box through use of module parameters (To update the location and color you will have to resynthesize after changing the location).
+Set the location and color of the box through use of module parameters (To update the location and color you will have to resynthesize after changing the location).